DigitalGrainSize/SediNet/README.md

 --------------------------------------------------------------------------------
 ## Train and use the provided example models yourself

+The following examples have been selected to demonstrate the range of options you can choose when optimizing a SediNet model for a particular dataset.
+It therefore serves as a guide, rather than a gallery of best possible model outcomes.
+I encourage you to experiment with a few sets of options before deciding on a final optimal configuration and defaults file.
+Sometimes, using multiple batch sizes can be advantageous.

 #### Continuous

 ##### Train SediNet for sediment grain size prediction (4 percentiles of the cumulative distribution plus sieve size) on a small population of beach sands